Interlisp/Interlisp.github.io/content/en/history/glossary/_index.md

 type: docs
 ---

 The names “Medley”, "Interlisp-D", “Interlisp.org”, “Common Lisp”, etc. are often used in confusing ways.
 We’re talking about a lot of different things that evolved over decades.
-And these are cemented in by the titles that have appeared in different publications.
+These are cemented in by usage in different publications over time.
 We hope this glossary of terms will help.

 ## Vocabulary and relationships